 Built in 1855, it is now a museum showcasing furniture from that time, many of which are the original pieces from the date of its construction.
 Concluding the travel question of what to see in Salt Lake City in one day, more attractions are within this area and if you are an independent traveller, tour them at your own pace.
 Otherwise, book a guided tour to talk to a guide about the history of the region as well.

-Also, check out our car hire for the USA, sourced from local suppliers to bring you the best prices.
 Using a car to get around is the best way to see all the delights that the country has to offer.